 There’s a limit to what consumers are willing to pay, especially for a quick weekend getaway.
 Take a one-way British Airways fare from London Heathrow to Frankfurt, which has a total price of $108.20.
 In reality, only $50.90 of that is actual airfare, while $57.20 of that is taxes & fees (and these are real fees, and not carrier imposed surcharges).

-If airport taxes go up even more, that doesn’t necessarily mean the airline can just raise the fare proportionally without it adjusting demand.
+If airport taxes go up even more, that doesn’t necessarily mean the airline can just raise the fare proportionally without it impacting demand.

 What complicates things even further here is that Heathrow is privately owned.
-Virgin Atlantic CEO Shai Weiss points out that the airport’s owners have been abusing their “monopoly” position, building up substantial debt leading up to the pandemic, all while paying billions of dollars in dividends to shareholders.
+Back in October, Virgin Atlantic CEO Shai Weiss pointed out that the airport’s owners have been abusing their “monopoly” position, building up substantial debt leading up to the pandemic, all while paying billions of dollars in dividends to shareholders.
 Now that times are tough, the airport wants passengers (and by connection, airlines) to pay.